Freaky 'hell ant' found frozen in 99-million-year-old amber with a bug in its maw

 Murder hornets.
 Deadpool "assassin" flies.
 Zombie cicadas.
-This year has been a weird one when it comes to insects, but I have some good news for you.
+This year has been weird when it comes to insects, but I have some good news.
 At least "hell ants" are extinct.

 Haidomyrmecine ("hell ants") lived during the Cretaceous period.
 One of these small, strange creatures was discovered trapped in 99-million-year-old amber.
 But that's not all.
 This particular specimen was found with a nymph of a cockroach-like insect firmly in its grasp.